Factors of 256

 Factor Pairs of 256

-The factor pairs of 256 are the pairs of integers that multiply together to give 256.
-These include both positive and negative combinations.
-The positive factor pairs of 256 are (1, 256), (2, 128), (4, 64), (8, 32), (16, 16), and the negative factor pairs are (-1, -256), (-2, -128), (-4, -64), (-8, -32), (-16, -16).
-Knowing the factor pairs of 256 is useful for learning multiplication, division, and understanding concepts such as the greatest common factor and prime factorization.
+When two numbers multiply to give 256, they form a factor pair.
+The positive factor pairs of 256 are (1, 256), (2, 128), (4, 64), (8, 32), (16, 16), and the negative ones are (-1, -256), (-2, -128), (-4, -64), (-8, -32), (-16, -16).
+Each pair demonstrates how 256 can be created by multiplying two integers.
+Learning about factor pairs is useful in arithmetic and algebra.
+It helps in understanding divisibility, simplifying problems, and working with greatest common factors and prime numbers.
+You can also explore how factor pairs relate to the greatest common factor and prime factorization for deeper understanding.

 Positive Factor Pairs of 256: